Student Jobs in London

 London is an exciting city, with plenty to see and experience, so you’ll want to make sure you can fully take advantage of everything the city has to offer.
 A great way to ensure you can do this, is by looking for jobs in London that you can do whilst studying.
 The extra money you make from a job can go towards rent, bills, activities, fun, travel or exploration, and really help you make this city feel like home.

-The good news is, you are permitted to work.
+The good news is, international students are permitted to work.
 However, there are some working restrictions you’ll need to know about, that we’ve outlined below.

 First of all, in order to qualify to work, you must be studying at a university or college that is listed the official UKVI Sponsor list and ‘recognised bodies’ list too.
 Most major academic universities in the UK are on these lists, but we always recommend double checking.